The esophagus is a pipe which carries food and water from the mouth to the stomach.

-- Acid going back from stomach into the esophagus and causing heart burn and ulcers.
-These ulcers can bleed slowly or massively (massive bleeding is an emergency).
-This is called Gastro Esophageal Reflux Disease or GERD.
+- Acid going back from the stomach into the esophagus causes heartburn and ulcers.
+These ulcers can bleed slowly or massively (massive bleeding is an emergency), called Gastro-Esophageal Reflux Disease or GERD.
 Most cases are treated with medicines and lifestyle changes.
-A certain proportion of these patients will continue to have symptoms despite strong medicines and will benefit by a surgery called fundoplication done with VATS or Robotic Surgery
+A certain proportion of these patients will continue to have symptoms despite vital medicines and will benefit from a surgery called fundoplication done with VATS or Robotic Surgery.

 - Achalasia is a condition in which the lower part of the oesophagus muscles fails to relax, preventing food from passing into the stomach, causing a functional obstruction.
 Balloon dilatation or surgery can often be treated by keyhole surgery (VATS) or Robotic Surgery.

 - Benign Esophageal Tumours occur in the esophagus and can become very large and can produce many complications.
 These tumours should, therefore, be operated as soon as the diagnosis is made.